rteas/angular_web/README.md

-AngularJS web app with heroku compatibility.
+AngularJS web app with heroku compatibility.</br>
+Using angular-seed with yeoman for scaffolding.